-Please note: The AAR subscription service is currently closed to new subscribers.
-Trading Insights, LLC is only accepting automatic renewals from existing subscribers.
+Please note: The AAR subscription service closed.
+Trading Insights, LLC is no longer accepting AAR subscriptions.

 For the first time, I have decided to offer an e-subscription to the signals from one of my favorite proprietary strategies.
 I initially developed this strategy after the 2008 crash for use in my IRA account and have made several minor enhancements over the past few years.
 The simulated, compound-annual return from 1/1/1990 to 7/29/2013 was 20.23% (after estimated transaction costs).